hashicorp/vault/api/SPEC.md

 - `vault_id` (string) - A unique ID used for renewal and revocation.

+- `renewable` (bool) - If true, then this key can be renewed.
+  If a key can't be renewed, then a new key must be requested after the lease duration period.

 - `lease_duration` (int) - The time in seconds that a secret is valid for before it must be renewed.

+- `lease_duration_max` (int) - The maximum amount of time in seconds that a secret is valid for.
+This will always be greater than or equal to `lease_duration`.
+The difference between this and `lease_duration` is an overlap window where multiple keys may be valid.

 If the return value is not a secret, then the return structure is an arbitrary JSON object.